Key Takeaways

 Which states have passed laws?

 Since 2012, 48 states have either implemented a state-based retirement savings program, studied program options, or considered legislation.
-As of March 2024, there are 19 states that have either passed laws or have pending legislation that outlines new programs for private-sector workers.
-Of that number, 10 states have active laws.
+As of October 2024, more than 20 states have proposed retirement plan legislation, while 12 states have active mandated plans in place.
+Check below to see if there's a deadline in your state.

 States with active retirement laws